SanPen/GridCal/doc/md_source/structure.md

 This is just an initial list, because there are plenty of design errors that come from using tables not as a storage means but as the software structure.

-In order to avoid those design pitfalls, GridCal's internals have undergone significant refactoring over the past decade.
+In order to avoid those design pitfalls, VeraGrid's internals have undergone significant refactoring over the past decade.
 This iterative process has been essential for ensuring the software's ability to evolve and incorporate new features without compromising maintainability.
 By adhering to a principled development approach, we can focus on delivering a robust and scalable solution without cutting corners.

-This commitment has allowed GridCal to grow from a humble beginning into a professional-grade tool trusted by experts worldwide for critical real-world applications—all while remaining open source.
+This commitment has allowed VeraGrid to grow from a humble beginning into a professional-grade tool trusted by experts worldwide for critical real-world applications—all while remaining open source.